Best Apple Watch 2018: Which of Apple’s wearables is best to buy right now?

 Although Series 4 opts for larger case sizes compared to its predecessors it still supports any correctly sized Apple Watch-compatible strap (38mm straps work with the 40mm Series 4 and 42mm straps work with the 44mm Series 4).
 Only select strap combinations can be purchased alongside a standard Apple Watch Series 4.

 The body of the standard Apple Watch Series 4 can be had in silver, Space Grey or (rose) gold aluminium; or polished silver, gold or Space Black stainless steel.
-As for first-party straps, the aluminium-bodied Series 3 can be bought in conjunction with any of Apple’s Sport Band or Sport Loop straps, whilst the stainless steel versions come with either an Apple Sport Band or metal Milanese Loop strap.
+As for first-party straps, the aluminium-bodied Series 3 can be bought in conjunction with any of Apple’s Sport Band or Sport Loop straps, while the stainless steel versions come with either an Apple Sport Band or metal Milanese Loop strap.

 Apple Watch Nike+ Series 4 – Starting at $399/£399

 Like the standard Apple Watch Series 4, the Nike+ edition comes in both sizes, features the same internal hardware and functionality (with both a GPS-only and GPS and cellular option), and starts at the same price.
-The body of the Nike+ version is only available in silver or Space Grey aluminium and comes paired with a range of exclusive Nike Sport Band straps, which can be purchased separately.
+The body of the Nike+ version is only available in silver or Space Grey aluminium and comes paired with a range of Nike Sport Band straps, which can be purchased separately.

 Related: Best smartwatch